orthecreedence/cl-async/future.md

 the binding process to work.
 They can return any value, and that variable will just be bound to that value.

+If an `alet` form results in multiple values, the first value will be bound to the variable.

 {% highlight cl %}
 ;; definition
 (alet bindings &body body)